 What is International Student Travel Insurance?

-It is a policy designed for international students who want to travel to the UK in order to study English.
-It is covers all ages, including school children and university students.
+Sometimes known as ‘Inbound Travel Insurance’ or ‘Exchange Student Insurance’, it is a policy designed for international students who want to travel to the UK in order to study English.
+It can cover students aged between 6-70, including school children and university students.

 We have two types of policy available: